17 Walks in Edinburgh to Get Your Step Count Up!

 For those who fancy more of a challenge, the Walk from St Margaret’s Loch in the North or Holyrood Palace in the West is the way to go.

-Finished your walk?
-Next stop: Scottish Parliament – one of the best free things to do in Edinburgh.
+Next stop: Scottish Parliament – one of Edinburgh’s best free things to do.

 Arthurs Seat Edinburgh Autumn Rain_